urieco/General-Notes-About-Computing/Programming Languages/JavaScript.md

 let name = undefined; // you can explicitly assign 'undefined' to a variable
 ```
 - To refer to a variable as 'empty' or 'unknown', we should use `null` instead of explicitly assigning `undefined` to the variable.

+7. **Objects**
+- The `Object` type is special.
+All other types are called 'primitive' because their values can contain only a single thing (be it a string or a number or whatever).
+In contrast, objects are used to store collections of data and more complex entities.

+8. **Symbols**
+- The `Symbol` type is used to create unique identifiers for objects.